mjknj18/Employee-Database-Analysis/README.md

 ## Questions

+### Data Modeling

+1. How do the datasets of employee data relate to each other?

+### Data Engineering

 1. What is the employee number, last name, first name, gender, and salary of each employee?
 2. What is the last name, first name, and hire date of each employee hired in 1986?
 3. What is the department number, department name, employee number, last name, first name, start date, and end date of each department manager?